noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 :heavy_check_mark: **DO** define one lambda for each test in another file

-:x: **DON'T** use a higher-order function to join these lambdas if there are less than 2 or 3 tests for a same "scope."
+:x: **DON'T** use a higher-order function to join these lambdas if there are less than 2 or 3 tests for the same "scope."

 #### "all-in-one" <a name="guidelines-all-in-one"></a>